that-succubus/aseprite_builder/README.md

 # What is it
 Automated workflow for GitHub Actions which builds Aseprite for Windows, Linux, macOS.</br>
 By using GitHub actions there is no need for manual compilation and it does not contain malware.</br>
-To adhere to the EULA of Aseprite, this workflow does not upload the binary in a public accessible space like artifacts.</br>
+To adhere to the EULA of Aseprite, this workflow does not upload the binary in a public accessible space.</br>
-The release can be found within the releases as a draft (only visible for repo owner).

 # How to use
 1. Clone or fork this repo
 2. Edit /.github/workflows/aseprite_build_deploy.yml
 3. Find and edit the **os** line and remove the os you don't need.
         strategy:
             matrix:
                 os: [windows-latest, ubuntu-latest, macOS-latest]